GeoscienceAustralia/eqrm/README.txt

 use.
 You are welcome to use the code, however we do not gaurantee that it is bug free (see copyright.pdf for more information and license agreements).

-The majority of our tests have been based on comparisons between this version of the code and an earlier version written in Matlab.
-We have also begun writing unit tests.
-Further testing is required before we upgrade the release status.

 Questions and comments are welcomed.
 Please join the list
     eqrm-user (https://sourceforge.net/mail/?group_id=198293).